sunyong6666/ICreateRobot-ICRobot-docs/docs/ICRobot/02QuickStart/03XiaoZhiAIUserGuide.md

 Notes:

+Motion Commands:
-Motion Commands: Avoid using “keep moving (forward/backward/left/right)” commands, as continuous movement may cause recognition errors and be difficult to stop.
+1. Avoid using “keep moving (forward/backward/left/right)” commands, as continuous movement may cause recognition errors and be difficult to stop.
 If this command is used, you can press the middle button to stop movement.
+2. Note: For a single command execution, regardless of the motion unit specified in the command, the actual movement duration of the machine shall not exceed 10 seconds.

 Line Tracking: When controlling line tracking by voice, press the middle power button to stop tracking.